 Prevention Protocol: Tobacco Industry Relationship Screening

 Prevention through proper screening is more effective than addressing conflicts after they emerge.
-This screening protocol helps tobacco control organizations identify tobacco industry connections before entering into partnerships or collaborations.
+This screening protocol helps tobacco control organizations identify tobacco industry connections as part of diligence procedures before entering into partnerships or collaborations.
 Prevention is more effective than remediation.

 Application